 - Removing snow from the roof (as required)

 - Replacing the roof (have the roof inspected every twenty years)

 Keep a maintenance logbook that contains the history of all work done on the building.
 Call in an appraiser to set it up and estimate costs.

 - Automatic fire suppression systems (sprinklers) and fire hydrants, if any

 - Snow removal from sidewalks and parking areas

-- Quickly notify the owners of the units affected
+- Quickly notify the owners of affected units

-- Prevent additional delays in processing the insurance claim
+- Avoid delays in processing the insurance claim

 Looking for condominium syndicate insurance?

 Find out more about the coverages that we can tailor to your needs.